emanabdulla/Mobile-threats-2/Mobile threats ontology/README.md

 # clojure-mmaa

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project to model mobile threats ontologically, using Tawny-OWL.

 ## Usage